Welcome to the home of the Merrick Public Library! Here you will find many useful resources, information and hopefully some fun!

 - Sunday & Monday CLOSED

-Check out our currently running events, including LEGO Club, and the new Senior Resources page!
+Check out our currently running events, including Music Time and the new Senior Resources page!

 Now available!!
 CW/Mars cards and complete online ordering of books, audios, DVDs, e-books, etc. for our patrons with Evergreen!
 Your own free account is available online!
 Register and ask for more information at the library.
 Click here to log in: Bark.cwmars.org.
 All Brookfield materials will be checked out on your CW/Mars cards.